Skip to Main Content

 The Supplemental Nutrition Assistance Program (SNAP, or Link) helps individuals and families purchase groceries.

-• A legal permanent resident under the age of 18 no matter how long they have been in the U.S.;
+• A lawful permanent resident under the age of 18 (green card holder) no matter how long they have been in the U.S.

 Food Pantries

-Food pantries provide groceries to individuals and families in a variety of community locations.
+Food pantries provide groceries to individuals and families at a variety of community locations.
+Pantries do not have requirements for income or employment.
 Citizenship is not required to receive help from a food pantry, and they are not considered toward the public charge test.

 Learn About Food Pantries